HIMSS 2019: What Innovation and Interoperability Mean for the Health Insurance Industry

 The topic of a patient’s access to their individual health data was a major aspect of HIMSS this year.
 Harold F. Wolf, President and CEO of HIMSS, opened the conference with three questions regarding a person’s personal health data to set the stage:

 - Who has access to it?

 These questions teed up Seema Verma, Administrator of Centers for Medicare & Medicaid Services (CMS), who announced “new rules to support seamless and secure access, exchange, and use of electronic health information.”
 These proposed rules come after the successful launch of Blue Button 2.0, which gives 53 million Medicare beneficiaries control over their health care data.

 It also comes at a time where $1 out of $5 in the United States will be spent on health care.
 Although price transparency isn’t new to health insurance companies, it’s still a difficult challenge to solve.
 CMS’ push to transparency and patient control of data is a major step forward but requires technology and collaboration between providers and insurance providers to make happen.
-This kind of collaboration has become standard in nearly every other sector in 2019 and this will be the interoperability of health care.
+This kind of collaboration has become standard in nearly every other sector in 2019 and this will be the innovation and interoperability of health care.